aetherbiomachines/wf-clone/README.md

 # Clone validation workflow

+*Some DASH Additions during execution and development:

+-soft links are not appreciated by the input flag (--fastq) cannot detect fastq.gz's etc..
+-attempting to pull data using s3+fuse appears to be too slow, rsync data (fastq.gz's) locally or possibly use FSX in production
+-using aws cli cp command to pull down locally, faster than rsync :this:
+-min vCPU is 4 (t2.medium has capacity 2) - set machine size to at least that!
+-do not run as root? no error but only appears to run using sudo under less priv'd account (edited) (no mounting an S3 bucket in local FS for input's)

 This repository contains a [nextflow](https://www.nextflow.io/) workflow that can be used to de novo assemble plasmid sequences from Oxford Nanopore data.
 The workflow allows users to verify complete artificial constructs.